DOWN TOOLS: Changes to Residential Building Laws affect all Tradesmen

-The following article was written by Jessica Marshall from our Construction Law team.
+The following article was written by Jessica Marshall.

 From the beginning of this year new laws have come into effect which have a huge impact on residential building.
 These changes increase the potential liability of residential builders and tradesmen to their customers, as well as substantially increasing the amount of paperwork.
 The new rules also provide greater transparency and information for potential clients.